 Long-time readers of this blog will hardly be surprised at Tracey Morris making unfounded allegations against innocent people—it’s who she is and what she does.

-However, we were startled last night when we learned that Georgia’s father is none other than Leigh Ravenscroft.
+However, we were startled last night when we learned that G.’s father is none other than Leigh Ravenscroft.

 In our early attempts to identify the protesters outside the Hampstead church, we affectionately nicknamed Ravenscroft “Baldy Fruitcake”.
 He participated with some enthusiasm, and along with Neelu Berry and others, he was captured on video chasing an elderly female parishioner down the street, howling abuse at her.

 He is an enthusiastic Freeman on the Land advocate, probably best known for an incident involving a boat which was removed from his custody for non-payment of fees to the Canal & River Trust.
 Interested readers can find the judgment on that case here.

 Somehow, G.’s decision to have no further contact with her recalcitrant father makes even more sense now.